Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/02-tutorialBasic/05-plan.rst.txt

 page will open.
 Choose a route by tapping on the respective item in the list.

-Option 4: Import a GPX File From Another Program ................................................
+Option 4: Import a File From Another Program ................................................

 To prepare your flight, you might want to use full-featured flight preparation software or online services.
+The Section :ref:`flightPlanningTools` highlights a few tools typically used in our club.

-All programs known to us are able to export flight routes in GPX format, which can be read by **Enroute Flight Navigation**.
-The Section :ref:`flightPlanningTools` explains the process in detail.
+All programs known to us are able to export flight routes in GPX format, which is one of the formats that can be read by **Enroute Flight Navigation**.
+A full list of supported file formats is found in the Section :ref:`supportedFileFormats`.

+The Section :ref:`importData` explains the import process in detail.

 Step 4: Edit the Route if Necessary